Use this page before buying or organizing a group session so everyone knows the current Steam and platform status.

 Romestead official screenshot for Early Access release and platform status

-Release pages should answer practical buying questions first: Steam access, Early Access risk, demo checks, console status, and what to verify before a group run.
+Release pages should answer practical player questions first: Steam access, Early Access risk, console status, patch notes, and what to verify before a group run.

-Next decisionsOpen the current Steam page and confirm the buy or demo button for your region.Check recent update notes because Early Access builds can change quickly.
+Next decisionsOpen the current Steam page and confirm the purchase button and launch build in your region.Check recent update notes because Early Access hotfixes can change quickly.

 Current Release Status

-Romestead is presented as a Steam Early Access PC game.
-Early Access matters because the available content, balance, and polish can change before the full release.
+Romestead is now a Steam Early Access PC game, not a future launch page.
+Early Access matters because available content, balance, performance, and polish can still change before the full release.

-Check the Steam buy button in your region, read recent update notes, confirm whether a demo is available, and make sure your group is comfortable with an in-development survival town builder.
+Check the Steam page in your region, read the newest update notes, and make sure your group is comfortable with an in-development survival town builder before committing to a long settlement.

 Why Release Status Affects Every Other Guide